jessemao/react-calendar-mobile/README.md

 # React Calendar Mobile
 React Calendar Mobile is a component very easy to use with no extra effort.
 It can be used in any project with great performance!
 Different from other calendar/date picker components, this component uses **touches** and **scrolls** to move to different months or weeks like native calendar on mobile device.
-Besides, it supports both **monthly** and **weekly** view.
+It supports both **monthly** and **weekly** view.

 # How to install
 ```